Debt collectors are finding ways to send you to jail despite the FDCPA.

 If you have a debt or several debts in collections, you need to take action to ensure you avoid whatever may befall you know as a result.
 Here is what you can do:

 - Make sure the debt is actually yours.
 Debt collectors are notorious for pegging the wrong person as the debtor who owes the balance they’re trying to collect.
-Also make sure the debt amount is correct.
+Also, make sure the debt amount is correct.

-- If it’s not yours, give them notice top stop contacting you.
+- If it’s not yours, give them notice to stop contacting you.
 By law in the FDCPA, you can inform the collector that the debt they’re owed is not yours and you no longer wish to be contacted.
 Note the date and time of any phone conversations.
 You may also want to send a registered letter so you have proof that you notified them in case you need to prove it in court later.

 - If it is your debt to pay, explore relief options.
 For credit card debt, even if a debt is in collections you can still go through credit counseling to see if it can be included in a debt management program.
 In fact, even if you’re being sued already, consolidation may still work for you.
 Note that a debt management program has been shown to reduce qualifying debtor’s total monthly payments by 30-50 percent.
 For federal student loan debt, hardship programs for student loan debt consolidation can lower your payments to 10 percent of your income and if you’re below the Federal Poverty Line for your state, you may not have to pay anything until you have the income to do so.

 - If all else fails, file for bankruptcy.
-Particularly for things like medical debt and credit card debt, filing for bankruptcy allows the courts to either arrange a repayment schedule you can afford or discharge remaining balances if you’re completely without means to pay what you owe.
+Particularly for things like medical debt and credit card debt, filing for bankruptcy allows the courts to either arrange a repayment schedule you can afford or discharge remaining balances if you’re completely without the means to pay what you owe.
 Filing means you go to court on your terms instead of the collector’s terms and once you have the court order you’d be protected from further legal action relating to the same debt.
 Even with a full-discharge bankruptcy in Chapter 7, the worst thing you’ll have to face is a ten-year negative remark on your credit – much better than jail time.

 One potential downside is that federal student loans and even private student loans can’t be discharged during bankruptcy.
 However, discharged other debts may give you the means to be able to make the payments on your student loans so you can regain control.
 Otherwise, again, your best option may be federal loan consolidation – especially if you’re out of work completely or have limited income.

 If you have questions or you need help determining what your best path out of debt really is in your unique financial situation, we can help.
-Call Consolidated Credit today at 1-888-294-3130 to request a debt and budget analysis from a certified credit counselor.
+Call Consolidated Credit today at 1-888-294-3130 to request debt and budget analysis from a certified credit counselor.
 There’s no charge for the consultation so you won’t incur another bill that has to be paid back for getting the one-on-one advice you really need.